 If you are planning to transfer to a four-year college or university, you should become familiar with your chosen school's requirements.
-See your Academic Advisor for assistance in developing your Student Education Plan or visit lakemichigancollege.edu/transfer.
+See your Academic Advisor for assistance in developing your Student Education Plan (SEP) or visit

 ^{}Credit hours listed are based on minimum earned.
-For example, MATH courses have 3, 4, or 5 credits.
+For example, Mathematics courses have 3, 4 or 5 credits.